Lucius Afranius (consul): Legate in Hispania

 When Pompey was granted Hispania (Iberia, comprising modern Spain and Portugal) as a proconsular province, Afranius, together with Marcus Petreius and Marcus Terentius Varro, governed in his stead, Pompey remaining in Rome to manage affairs there.

 When Julius Caesar marched on Rome with legio XIII, he ordered his legate Gaius Fabius to march on Iberia and to secure the passes through the Pyrenees.
 Fabius was given command of three legions.

 Afranius, with his three legions, was in possession of the passes.
 Afranius ordered Petreius, in command of two legions in Lusitania, to march for the Pyrenees to combine their forces.
 Varro was to remain in further Iberia with his two legions.

-Fabius advanced to the River Segre, where Afranius' force, now joined with Petreius' legions, was encamped.
+Fabius, reinforced with three additional veteran legions, advanced to the River Segre, where Afranius' force, now joined with Petreius' legions, was encamped.
 When two of Fabius' legions marched out to protect foragers and crossed the Segre, the bridge gave way, cutting off the small force.
 Afranius marched out to engage this smaller force, but Lucius Munatius Plancus, the Caesarian commander, formed up his legions on a rise with a good defence.
 Despite the size of Afranius' force, Plancus held.
 The approach of Caesarian reinforcements commanded by Fabius ended the engagement.